-From Vama, I drove the four hours over to Bucharest, where I snagged a delightful Airbnb, with a working kitchen and pretty garden.
+From Vama, I drove the four hours over to Bucharest, where I snagged an Airbnb with a working kitchen and pretty garden.
 I took the opportunity, one evening, to cook dinner (I was homesick for my mother’s chili recipe) for my Bucharest friend, Madalina.
 On that particular night, one of my Airbnb neighbors, a visiting American from Los Angeles, wandered over to our outdoor table with a copy of the Lonely Planet guide to Romania & Bulgaria in his hand to ask me if I might autograph it.
 He’d apparently recognized me from one of the book’s author photos.
 Madalina was impressed!

-From Sofia, I continued south to Greece for a stopover in the town of Larisa to visit with another old friend, Nancy, and then continue on to the port of Volos to catch a ferry over to the island of Alonnisos.
+From Sofia, I continued south to Greece for a stopover in the town of Larisa to visit with another old friend, Nancy, and then continue on to the port of Volos to catch a ferry over to Alonnisos.
 Everything -- hotels, ferry tickets, a place to stash the bike, and a place to stash the car -- went according to plan, and I managed to snag four glorious days with old friends in the idyllic Aegean Sea.
 Thanks guys!

 After Alonnisos, it was time to start the long drive back to Prague.
 Instead of retracing my route, though, I cut up through the former Yugoslavia, dividing my time between the North Macedonian capital, Skopje, and Serbia’s capital, Belgrade.
 Skopje, with its enormous buildings, baubles and statues, certainly merits its own post, so stay tuned for that.
 The city has so many statues and plastic façades it looks like the closing down sale at a garden center.
 (I wish that were my line, but for that one I have to credit a fellow journalist on Twitter, Alastair Jamieson).

 Fate would save the worst border crossing – from Serbia to Hungary – for last.
 Seven hours of agony in the hot sun.
 Blame the Hungarians, and not the Serbs, for that one.
-Hungarian Prime Minister Viktor Orbán’s fantasy of an immigrant-free Hungary, in practice, has led to slow, methodical, and not particularly efficient searches, crying babies, emergency bathroom breaks (where few facilities exist), and a day of needless discomfort for families around Europe as they return home from their summer holidays.
+Hungarian Prime Minister Viktor Orbán’s fantasy of an immigrant-free Hungary, in practice, has led to slow, methodical, and not particularly efficient border searches, crying babies, emergency bathroom breaks (where few facilities exist), and a day of needless discomfort for families from all around Europe as they return home from their summer holidays.
 There has to be a better way.

 I spent the last night in the charming Hungarian border city of Szeged and made a mental note to return.
 I'd love to have stayed longer, but at that point I still had miles to go before I sleep.